Joveyy/RoyalGenerations/trilogies/readme.md

 This trilogy is set to begin in **2025** with the year system set thousands of years before the events of the Original Trilogy.
 The trilogy is expected to begin with the idea of a medevidal style of ruling, either as a republic or a monarchy.
 The trilogy is expected to conclude when the year system reaches 1272, when Dustin I is born.

 This trilogy officially started on **June 3rd, 2025** with the year system set at **1272 BC**, the year system goes up by 6 months every in-game day.

+This year system was later updated after reaching the end of the 1200s BC, so now it goes up by 1 year (12 months) every in-game day.